 This CCTV app allows you to keep a watchful eye on the physical security of your home whilst you are out and about using your iPad or iPhone.
 It simply links up to your CCTV and provides real time streaming from your cameras.
 You can also move your cameras to follow any activity by using you iPad or iPhone as a remote control.
 If there are any suspicious movements whilst you are out then you will receive an email to let you know about it.
 You can also manage multiple cameras all on one screen and take screen shots as and when you need to.

 The rescue app is a nifty personal safety app that has been given the thumbs up from medial and fire service professionals everywhere.
 You can use the app to contact the emergency services if you find yourself in danger, send messages to selected contacts with your GPS position listed and activate a high pitched alarm to frighten off attackers or to help rescuers find you.
-It has been developed with easy operational controls so that it is ideal in emergencies and it also has a built in flash light.
+It has been developed with easy operational controls so that it is ideal in emergencies and it also has a built-in flashlight.

 1.4 Visionic App

 Visionic is a safety and security app that not only allows you to control your home security system but your utilities too.
-You can use it to control your lights, heating, curtains and gas as well as your CCTV and alarm system.
+You can use it to control your lights, heating, curtains, and gas as well as your CCTV and alarm system.
 Additional features include a Carbon monoxide monitor, heat sensor and a medical alert feature.
-As with the Domus app it also alerts you when any suspicious activity is detected be that a break in or one of the kids having an unauthorized party whilst you're away!
+As with the Domus app, it also alerts you when any suspicious activity is detected be that a break-in or one of the kids having an unauthorized party whilst you’re away!

-Sometime you can find yourself in the middle of a situation before you know it.
+Sometimes you can find yourself in the middle of a situation before you know it.
 You may not be the victim but you might have seen something that could later help the police.
-The iWitness app allows you to instantaneously make video and audio recordings or your current surroundings.
-It also tracks your GPS position for further accuracy in case of emergency.
+The iWitness app allows you to instantly make video and audio recordings or your current surroundings.
+It also tracks your GPS position for further accuracy in case of an emergency.
 This app is also great if you are lost and do not know where you are.
 The GPS locator can be used alongside a recording in which you describe your current location.

 1.6 Guard My Angel

-Whenever you feel unsafe in any place and might want to let your pre-selected contacts know about your whereabouts in case of an emergency, just set the timer and hit the "Watch over me!" button.
-The countdown can be stopped anytime by just pressing the "I'm OK" button.
-If the countdown reaches zero before you press the "I'm OK" button, alerts via SMS, emails, Facebook notification, etc are sent to your selected contacts, signalling an emergency situation where the user needs help.
-The contacts are notified the user's exact location on a continuously updating Google map.
+Whenever you feel unsafe in any place and might want to let your pre-selected contacts know about your whereabouts in case of an emergency, just set the timer and hit the “Watch over me!” button.
+The countdown can be stopped anytime by just pressing the “I’m OK” button.
+If the countdown reaches zero before you press the “I’m OK” button, alerts via SMS, emails, Facebook notification, etc are sent to your selected contacts, signaling an emergency situation where the user needs help.
+The contacts are notified of the user’s exact location on a continuously updating Google map.